 Interfor Announces Preliminary Results of Substantial Issuer Bid

-/EIN News/ -- BURNABY, British Columbia, Sept.
-08, 2022 (GLOBE NEWSWIRE) -- INTERFOR CORPORATION (“Interfor” or the “Company”) (TSX: IFP) announced today the preliminary results of its substantial issuer bid (the “Offer”) pursuant to which the Company offered to purchase up to $100 million in value of its outstanding common shares (the “Shares”) for cancellation from holders of Shares (the “Shareholders”).
+BURNABY, British Columbia, Sept.
+08, 2022 (GLOBE NEWSWIRE) -- INTERFOR CORPORATION ("Interfor" or the "Company") IFP announced today the preliminary results of its substantial issuer bid (the "Offer") pursuant to which the Company offered to purchase up to $100 million in value of its outstanding common shares (the "Shares") for cancellation from holders of Shares (the "Shareholders").
 The Offer was made by way of a modified Dutch auction, which had a tender price range from $29.00 to $34.00 per Share.
 The Offer expired at 5:00 p.m.
 (Eastern time) on September 8, 2022.

 In accordance with the terms and conditions of the Offer and based on the preliminary determination of Computershare Investor Services Inc., as depositary for the Offer (the "Depositary"), Interfor expects to take up and pay for 3,355,704 Shares at a price of $29.80 per Share (the "Purchase Price"), representing an aggregate purchase price of $100 million and 6.1% of the total number of Interfor's issued and outstanding Shares as of July 25, 2022.